This post may contain affiliate links. Please read our disclosure policy.

 Regardless, flaxseeds have a fairly mild flavor anyway – with a slightly nutty flavor that can be incorporated into sweet and savory dishes.
 It’s also an excellent nutrient ‘booster’ to hide in meals for picky eaters.

-The reason why this seed is such a good addition to your diet is because of its vast health benefits and versatility.
+The reason why this seed is such a good addition to your diet is because of its versatility.
 Not only can the ground flax seeds be used as a powder, but they can also be made into a vegan ‘egg’ alternative.
 In fact, flaxseed is Paleo, Whole30, low carb, and Keto friendly.

 But first, you need to ground them into a flaxseed meal.